School Policies and Regulations

 For Dress Up Days:

-• Dress shoes with backs and low heels - no sneaker type shoes or sneakers
+• Dress shoes with backs and low heels - no sneakers or sneaker-type shoes

-• Socks or stockings may be worn - no sport socks or no-show socks, no spandex or leggings
+• Socks or stockings may be worn - no sport socks or no-shows; no spandex or leggings

 For Dress Down Days: